ProjectEvergreen/greenwood/packages/plugin-postcss/README.md

 ```

 ## Usage
-Use this plugin in your _greenwood.config.js_.
+Add this plugin to your _greenwood.config.js_.

 ```javascript
 const pluginPostCss = require('@greenwood/plugin-postcss');